zuozhenggh/learning-library/data-management-library/database/install-database/db-install/db-install.md

 ## Task 9:  CRUD Operation on a sample table

-1. Run the following commands at the *SQL>*  prompt, Let us create a table
+1. Run the following commands at the sqlplus prompt *SQL>* to create a table

       ```
       <copy>
       CREATE TABLE emp  ( emp_id NUMBER , first_name VARCHAR2(128) , last_name VARCHAR2(128)  );